 For governments to possibly have a truly independent voice, they may need to realize the independent voices of people not carrying political membership cards.

-Note : Carrying political membership cards has taught me very valuable lessons.
-So valuable that I never want to carry one again.
+Carrying political membership cards has taught me very valuable lessons.
+Lessons So valuable that I never want to carry one again.
 I accept that I will still vote for the people and parties who still advocate for the kinds of things I would like to see.
-My hope for provincial and federal elections is that eventually more Independent candidates will step forward to the ballots.
-This would be in order to give people more of a choice in who they can elect.
+My hope for provincial and federal elections is that eventually more Independent candidates will step forward to get their names on the ballots.
+This would give people more of a choice in who they can elect.
 One day the number of Independents could be larger than those candidates with party allegiances.